2020mtran/Crane-Problem/README.md

 - Note: There are two demo videos that are exactly the same (demovid1.mkv & demovid2.mp4)
 - except that they have different file types just in case you cannot view one, there is
 - another demo video in another file type that should work.
+- If neither work, then please use this YouTube link to the demo: https://youtu.be/4qvVvyvz2To